New Super Mario Bros. 2

 Similarly to the early object number table, old levels seem to have been designed with old versions of the J_Kihon/Yougan/Chika tilesets, which means those were reshuffled at some point of the development.

-- Trampolines become squished down if Mega Mario walks on them.
+- Trampolines become squished down if Mega Mario walks on them, and become unsquished once he walks off.

 - The posts of Chain Chomps get knocked off-screen like pipes if Mega Mario walks into them.
 They get pushed all the way into the ground if Mega Mario stands on them.